ptrsimon/jmaintenance/README.md

 This is free and open source software, released under GPL version 2.
 See LICENSE for more information.
 Copyright (C) 2014 Péter Simon.

+### Current status

+jmaintenance is tested a lot, but it is still not ready for production systems.
+Currently it's in beta state.
+You can help improving it by testing jmaintenance and reporting any bugs you find.

 ### Documentation

 The program is documented in its manual page, jmaintenance(8) (you can find it under doc/manpage).